-Marveled by the Ideas on How to Make Scented Candles at Home?
+Marveled By Ideas On How To Make Scented Candles at Home?

 What’s even better about learning how to make scented candles?
-As autumn leads into winter I happily kick my candle making into full gear for beautiful, yet practical handmade gifts.
-Frankly, there are several reasons you’ll love discovering how to make candles at home – take these for example:
+As autumn leads into winter, I happily kick my candle-making into full gear for beautiful yet practical handmade gifts.
+Frankly, there are several reasons you’ll love discovering how to make candles at home, no matter the season.

-- Go green by upcycling containers like glass yogurt jars or coffee mugs
+- You can also go green by upcycling containers such as glass yogurt jars or coffee mugs.

-- Make candles at home to match your decor and style, from the container to the scent and even color.
+- You can make candles at home to match your decor and style, from the container to the scent and even color.

 It all comes down to knowing how to make scented candles to suit your needs, wants, and likes!

 In modern times candle fragrance has become the most defining characteristic of a candle.
-And if you want to learn how to make scented candles at home it’s essential you start with learning candle fragrance terms and types.
+And if you want to learn how to make scented candles at home, it’s essential you start with learning candle fragrance terms and types.
 As well as how to calculate how much fragrance a candle needs.
 Let’s get started!

 Related To: Soy Candle Making Guide